DeterminateSystems/nix-installer-action/README.md

 This GitHub Action uses the most recent version of the Determinate Nix Installer, even when the Action itself is pinned.
 If you wish to pin your CI workflows to a specific version, use the [`determinate-nix-action`][determinate-nix-action].
-That action updated and tagged for every Determinate release.
+That Action is updated and tagged for every Determinate release.

 For example, `DeterminateSystems/determinate-nix-action@v3.5.2` will always install Determinate Nix v3.5.2.